tilles80/simpletextdelay-guide/docs/interface.md

 ?> To reset the values in a property, double click on the property label.

-?> If you need different values for IN and OUT animation, you can create the delays separately.
+?> If you need different values for IN and OUT animation, you can create two delays separately.
 They will add together in the final animation.

 ## Options
 These are the heart of text animation, we all know them well.